cheeksnpeeps/cloudsuites/README.md

    Retain only the data required for ongoing operations while safely archiving older records.
 This ensures that operational data remains fast to access and reduces the strain on storage.

-7. **Customizable Partition Intervals**
-   The system supports customizable partitioning frequencies (e.g., quarterly, monthly), enabling you to tune the partitioning strategy based on specific business needs and data volume.

-8. **Dynamic Partition Adjustments**
-   As the data grows or business requirements change, partition intervals and strategies can be adjusted dynamically without affecting the system's integrity or performance.

----

-This version emphasizes the key features while retaining the overview, making it easier to grasp the core benefits of the system.
 ---

 # Getting Started